astoeckel/ece_780_bug_algorithms_nengo/README.md

 ## Building the presentation

-The presentation includes some videos produced bz the `visualize.py` script.
+The presentation includes some videos produced by the `visualize.py` script.
-Please use the included `pdf_to_html_presentation.sh` script to convert the compiled LaTeX Beamer PDF to an interactive HTML.
+Please use the included `pdf_to_html_presentation.sh` script to convert the compiled LaTeX Beamer PDF to interactive HTML.
 The script requires the programs `qpdf`, `pdfinfo`, as well as `pdf2svg`.

 ## License